Iowa State vs. Clemson Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Clemson Stats and Trends

+- In Clemson's 12 games this year, it has four wins against the spread.

-- This season, the Tigers are winless against the spread when entering a game as an underdog of 1.5 points or more.
+- The Tigers have yet to cover the spread this year when underdogs by 1.5 points or more.

-- Clemson's games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Clemson's games this season have hit the over five times in 12 opportunities (41.7%).

-- Clemson is 4-3 against the spread and 6-1 overall when the team notches more than 20.6 points.
+- Clemson is 4-3 against the spread and 6-1 overall in games when it puts up more than 20.6 points.

 - Clemson is 4-5 against the spread and 8-1 overall when the team piles up more than 309.8 yards.